Reuters watchlist: predicting the next downturn

 “Almost every client meeting includes questions about where the economy and markets sit in the cycle,” JPMorgan head of cross-asset fundamental strategy John Normand wrote in a recent research note.

-(Graphic: The business cycle is currently the second longest Image: tmsnrt.rs/2Juh2B7)
+(Graphic: The business cycle is currently the second longest: tmsnrt.rs/2Juh2B7)

 The U.S. economy is a year away from surpassing the record 120-month 1991-2001 expansion, according to data from the National Bureau of Economic Research.